ACE (Achievement, Cultural Competency, Engagement) Mentor Program

 What is the role of an ACE Mentor?

-- To assist new students who are enrolled in BHCC’s Learning Communities to make a successful transition to college
+- Assist new students who are enrolled in BHCC’s Learning Communities to make a successful transition to college.

-- To collaborate with Seminar faculty in designing Learning Community curriculum and assignments, and co-facilitating class activities and discussions that promote community building and student success
+- To collaborate with faculty in designing Learning Community curriculum and assignments, and co-facilitating class activities and discussions that promote community building and student success.

-- To work with faculty and/or Success Coaches to establish and maintain contact with first year students
+- To work with faculty and/or Success Coaches to establish and maintain contact with students.

-- To serve as an information resource, respond to questions and concerns, and to provide referrals to appropriate college offices and personnel
+- To serve as an information resource, respond to questions and concerns, and to provide referrals to appropriate college resources and departments.

 What training and benefits do ACE Mentors receive?

-- ACE Mentors participate in a two-day Orientation before the semester begins in August and January.
-The Orientation sessions focus on mentoring to empower, facilitating difficult dialogues in the Learning Community classroom, developing strategies for effective mentoring and leadership, case study analysis, and reflection about the challenges facing first year students.
+- ACE Mentors participate in a training before the semester begins in August and January.
+The training focus on mentoring to empower, facilitating difficult dialogues in the Learning Community classroom, developing strategies for effective mentoring, student leadership and logistics of the position.

-What is the application process for becoming a Learning Community ACE Mentor?
+What is the application process for becoming an ACE Mentor?

-- Successfully passed a Learning Community Seminar or Cluster by Fall 2016
+- Successfully passed a Learning Community Seminar or Cluster by Spring 2022

-- Enrolled in at least two courses for the Spring 2017 semester
+- Enrolled in at least two courses for the Fall 2022 semester